faltheyab/CHEKO/README.md

-# CHEKO - Restaurant Management System
+# CHEKO - Restaurant Management System:

 CHEKO is a comprehensive restaurant management system built with modern technologies to streamline restaurant operations.